warwickcoding/frontend/session_7/README.md

 ![12](../images/session_7/frontend_session_7-12.png)

-- We can try and change the color of the icons. anyi dea how?
+- We can try and change the color of the icons.
+Any idea how?

 - ``` color: red; ``` to your main.css file, to get this: